Mirazil/remontika/README.md

 todo:
-1. ~~add background blurred shadow for all elements~~
+[x] add background blurred shadow for all elements
-2. ~~add to dashboard/notify red "delete link" button~~
+2. add to dashboard/notify red "delete link" button
-3. ~~add to 4th step status bar~~
+3. add to 4th step status bar
-4. ~~hide "show all orders" button if there are no orders~~
+4. hide "show all orders" button if there are no orders
-5. ~~in "show all orders" hide uncompleted orders, show only completed~~
+5. in "show all orders" hide uncompleted orders, show only completed
-6. ~~in "show all orders" show as many orders as screen can keep with no scroll~~
+6. in "show all orders" show as many orders as screen can keep with no scroll
+7. add bot link status in dashboard/notify
+8. show bot link status in steps
-7. add Spinner indication of loading after 6step
+9. add Spinner indication of loading after 6step
-8. add burger button for side panel
+10. add burger button for side panel
-9. add bot link status in dashboard/notify
-10. show bot link status in steps
-11. in "show all orders" show as many orders as screen can keep with no scroll (expect for mobile show only 4)
 12. mobile version for dashboard/settings
 13. mobile version for dashboard/notify
+11. in "show all orders" show as many orders as screen can keep with no scroll (expect for mobile show only 4)
 14. fix small images for viber/sms buttons in mobile version
 15. mobile version for dashboard orders
 16. change telegram text